Dispelling the myths of robo-advisors: the role of advice and fees on investment success

 Advertisements from robo-advisors such as Questrade like to simply equate fee savings to greater investment performance—a generalized claim which we’ve debunked above.
 Though investment performance is important, it’s only part of the equation that leads to investor success.

 We believe that the success of an investor is best measured by their ability to reach their unique financial goals.
-To do so, an investor needs to have a well-constructed portfolio providing adequate returns, but they also need to practise good investment behaviours.
+To do so, an investor needs to have a well-constructed portfolio providing adequate returns, but they also need to practice good investment behaviours.
 Such behaviours can be developed and bolstered by working with an advisor.

 The value of advice